 - American Physical Therapy Association

 Jeanette was born and raised on a farm south of Olympia.
-She received her Associate of Arts degree from South Puget Sound Community College then moved to Scotland, where she completed her degree at Queen Margaret College as a Bachelor of Science with Honors in Physiotherapy.
-Jeanette worked at the Royal Hospital for Sick Kids in Edinburgh, Scotland as both physiotherapist and respiratory therapist for several years before returning home to raise her daughter in Olympia.
-Jeanette then focused on specializing in industrial rehabilitation to facilitate patients in returning to work.
-She continues to treat pediatric infants in neuro-developmental and orthopedic conditions.
-Jeanette also has extensive experience with acute post-op treatment.
-When she is not working, Jeanette loves playing volleyball as well as doing anything outdoors including traveling, backpacking, kayaking, skiing and cycling.
+She received her associate degree from South Puget Sound Community College then moved to Scotland, where she completed her degree at Queen Margaret College with a Bachelor of Science with Honors in Physiotherapy.
+Jeanette worked at the Royal Hospital for Sick Children in Edinburgh, Scotland, as a physiotherapist and a respiratory therapist.
+Her duties included working in the ICU, high dependency, burns and plastics, oncology and hematology, acute neuro, acute ortho and general surgical.

-- Associate of Arts degree from South Puget Sound Community College
+• Associate degree: South Puget Sound Community College

-- Bachelor of Science with Honors in Physiotherapy from Queen Margaret College
+• Bachelor of Science with Honors in Physiotherapy: Queen Margaret College, Scotland

 Austin is a native to Seattle, and a new graduate from Lake Washington Institute of Technology Physical Therapist Assistant Program.
 He became interested in Physical Therapy after taking his mother to Physical Therapy after being diagnosed with Rheumatoid Arthritis, and seeing how she was able to get better by actively managing her own rehab without resorting to surgery.
 Austin is dedicated to improving patient care and is always continuing to improve his knowledge human anatomy and physiology as well as musculoskeletal interactions.
 Outside of work, he enjoys longboarding, light hikes, and exploring Seattle’s vibrant food scene.